ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

    The first character in a string is at index 0 and the last characters is at **length** - 1.

 For the AP CS A exam there are only a few things that you have to know about strings.
-All of the following are included in the quick reference that you get during the exam so you don't have to memorize these.
+All of the following are included in the |AP CS A Reference Sheet| that you get during the exam so you don't have to memorize these.

     -  **int length()** method returns the number of characters in the string, including spaces and special characters like punctuation.